quasar-team/CanModule/Documentation/sphinx-result/_sources/vendors/peak.rst.txt

 	:members: createBus, sendMessage

 and communication takes place through peak's open-source PCAN-Basic windows library.
-Only "plug-and-play" modules with USB interface and fixed datarate are supported by CanModule for now.
+Only "plug-and-play" modules with USB interface and fixed datarate (non-FD) are supported by CanModule for now.
 PEAK's flexible datarate (FD) modules can be added later on (they need some different API-calls and more complex parameters), and also other interfaces like PCI are possible for windows.The implementation is based on the PCAN-Basic driver.